f1redf0x/exvirion-web/content/posts/backwards_security.md

 - Vulnerabilities are discovered and found on systems faster than Remediation Teams can fix them.

-- Services and machines are being spun up faster than the asset management team can track.
+- Services and machines are being spun up faster than the Asset Management team can track.

 - Creating Ransomware [takes about 30 minutes, less if you know what you are doing](https://www.youtube.com/watch?v=UtMMjXOlRQc).